cncf/wg-coc/code-of-conduct-proposed.md

 ## Scope

-This code of conduct applies both within project spaces and in other spaces (public or private) when an individual's words or actions directly impact a CNCF project or the CNCF community.
+This code of conduct applies both within project spaces and in other spaces when an individual's words or actions directly pertain to a CNCF project or the CNCF community.

 ### CNCF Events